How to Fix Resentment In A Relationship — For Good...

 1. See and acknowledge that you come from different worlds.

-Part of the problem with relationship resentment is that we assume our partner does “get it”.
+Part of the problem with relationship resentment is that we assume our partner “get it”.

 They get how deeply hurtful certain actions or words are to us.